Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood

-The DC 0-3R is meant to complement, but not replace, the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR), and the International Statistical Classification of Diseases and Related Health Problems (ICD-10) of the World Health Organization.
-It is intended to enhance the understanding of young children by making it possible to assess, diagnose, and treat mental health problems in infants and toddlers by allowing for the identification of disorders not addressed in other classification systems.
+The DC: 0-5 is intended to be used in tandem with the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Classification of Diseases (ICD-11).
+It serves to enhance the understanding, assessment, diagnosis, and treatment of mental health problems in young children by addressing the identification of disorders not adequately covered by other classification systems.